makersall/toolkit/pages/50-support/10-community-support.md

 If we were to adapt the techniques used by Extension agents to the circumstances communities are facing today, we could substantially increase our ability to make emerging tech coding more accessible.

 This kind of community-based approach also has the potential to knock down obstacles that many are afraid we can't overcome.
 For example, some have argued that many people -- especially men -- who work in blue collar jobs won't want to become coders because their sense of identity is tied to working with their hands.
 That's a huge problem for an outsider who's trying to convince them.
-But if someone who's resistant is being recruited by a natural leader they trust?
-If they know they'll be making this transition surrounded by their peers who've also spent a lifetime working with their hands?
-This is a much easier nut to crack.
+But if someone who's resistant is being recruited by a natural leader they trust, and if they know they'll be making this transition surrounded by their peers who've also spent a lifetime working with their hands, this is a much easier nut to crack.

 ## Building on Existing Efforts